• Skip to primary navigation

 What Is Quality Content for SEO?

 Firstly, content quality comes down to much more than just the words you use.
-Traditionally, marketers would follow the E-A-T model — expertise, authoritativeness, trustworthiness.
-While these are still crucial elements, Google defines quality content as much more than that; so it’s time to broaden your thought processes.
+Based on Google's 2022 Search Guidelines, marketers now follow the E-E-A-T model—experience, expertise, authoritativeness, trustworthiness.
+However, Google defines quality content as much more than that; so it’s time to broaden your thought processes.
 Now you have to think about layout, load speeds, and user experience too.

 Why Is Quality Content Important for SEO?